aravindrrs/Data_Mining/README_TO_VIEW_HTML_FILES.md

 <h3>Note</h3>
 The repository is just to showcase my projects using python.
 The codes are shown with their outputs and can be run in ipython notebook.<br>
-I request that it may be used as a reference for your work and not copied entirely! <br>

 Projects are based on Data sets that I used.